albar965/littlenavmap-manual/README-Sphinx.rst

   parameter. **Do not run this for the English and German branches which are already finished.**
 * ``sphinx_build.sh``: Compiles only the changed ``.rst``-files.
   Takes the target format (``html`` or ``epub``) as the first and a list of language codes as following parameters.
-The results are stored in the folder ``build``.
+The results are stored in the directory ``build``.
   Run ``sphinx_build.sh html en de`` to generate  the English and German HTML documents, for example.
 * ``sphinx_rebuild.sh``: Same as ``sphinx_build.sh`` but also compiles unchanged files.
 * ``sphinx_rebuild_all.sh``: Compiles the HTML and ePUB documentation and converts ePUB to PDF and MOBI.
 Takes a list of language codes as a parameter.
-All results are stored in the folder ``deploy``.
+All results are stored in the directory ``deploy``.
 Needs Calibre command line tools.

-Folders
+Directories
 ---------------------------------

 All except the listed folders here belong to the old Gitbook Markown documentation and will be